wmde/wikidata-wikibase-architecture/systems/WikibaseRepo/04-Solution_Strategy.md

 ## Developing Wikibase Repo as a MediaWiki extension

 One of the main requirements of Wikibase is to make data available to [MediaWiki](../overview/12-Glossary.md#mediawiki) applications.
-This makes it a natural choice to deliver the client (= data consumer) functionality as a MediaWiki extension. (see [this section in WikibaseClient](../WikibaseClient/04-Solution_Strategy.md#developing-wikibase-client-as-a-mediawiki-extension)) The same is not necessarily the case for the Wikibase Repository, the subsystem that provides and maintains the structured data.
+This makes it a natural choice to deliver the client (= data consumer) functionality as a MediaWiki extension.
+The same is not necessarily the case for the Wikibase Repository, the subsystem that provides and maintains the structured data.
 WikibaseRepo could have been developed independently of MediaWiki, yet it was decided to use MediaWiki like a web framework and add the functionality to store and maintain structured data through the WikibaseRepo MediaWiki extension.

 This came with the following benefits: